-Focus on income maintenance vs. job maintenance is a good one, otherwise we will end up financing redundant processes; some tech will replace (repetitive drudge work); some tech will augment (decision making brain work); for the first time technology is replacing, not augmenting, labor; very effective in collaborative work economies, but not so in the less collaborative ones; if labor unions survive until 2050, and will do this, that can only benefit the workers; some forms of organization of employees will remain but they will be functionally very different from the institutions called trade unions.
+- Focus on income maintenance vs. job maintenance is a good one, otherwise we will end up financing redundant processes; - Some tech will replace (repetitive drudge work); some tech will augment (decision making brain work).
+For the first time technology is replacing, not augmenting, labor; very effective in collaborative work economies, but not so in the less collaborative ones; - If labor unions survive until 2050, and will do this, that can only benefit the workers;

+Some forms of organization of employees will remain but they will be functionally very different from the institutions called trade unions.

-People are resistant to change, employees join a union so they don't have to change their profession-profitable professions don't need them; acknowledging that this change is necessary is the first and hardest step for unions; this could be easily done, if unions can obtain high credibility; you cannot regulate innovation and if you try you will destroy your economy; many unionists are skeptical, needs change management and education; the incentive for most union officials (if not members) is to hang on to obsolete jobs for dear life; obsolete structure with obsolete interest might prevent this; this could work without unions for people willing to change their career.
+- People are resistant to change, employees join a union so they don't have to change their profession-profitable professions don't need them; - Acknowledging that this change is necessary is the first and hardest step for unions; - This could be easily done, if unions can obtain high credibility; - You cannot regulate innovation and if you try you will destroy your economy; - Many unionists are skeptical, need change management and education; - The incentive for most union officials (if not members) is to hang on to obsolete jobs for dear life; obsolete structure with obsolete interest might prevent this; - This could work without unions for people willing to change their career.

 Promoting man/machine cooperation makes sense.
 Why must humans become more machine-like?
 Or machines more like humans?
 Wet ware can never match computers for speed or raw processing power.
-But why devote man-years to developing AI systems that merely mimic the imaginative and instinctive potential of humans, when we could instead strive to make humans and AI systems teammates--more like horses and humans used to be than the pitiless mechanisms and frantic machine-tenders that came into being with the Industrial Revolution?
-Instead of devising robots and AI systems that are specifically intended to replace human workers, let unions, government, and academic/ business R&D focus more on developing tools that make humans better at the things they already do well.
+But why devote man-years to developing Al systems that merely mimic the imaginative and instinctive potential of humans, when we could instead strive to make humans and Al systems teammates--more like horses and humans used to be than the pitiless mechanisms and frantic machine-tenders that came into being with the Industrial Revolution?
+Instead of devising robots and Al systems that are specifically intended to replace human workers, let unions, government, and academic/business RδD focus more on developing tools that make humans better at the things they already do well.
 This might cost more and take longer, but the results would be both sustainable long-term and comprehensible to people everywhere.

-ILO has its 100th Anniversary in 2019, a great time to have them help the whole world re-think jobs and the role of labor unions, contact your country's ILO office and see if they are taking advantage of this great foresight moment or are they going to just do more of the same; the very idea (and the role) of labor unions will have to undergo radical transformation by 2050; how many jobs will be lost and how many will be created in this "augment movement;" unions have put the financial interest of the employees ahead of the productive interest of the organization, I do not see that cultural change occurring in the next 30 to 50 years; this requires a new generation of unions or replacing their need through the development of social enterprise or cooperatives (where the unions are not needed).
+- The very idea (and the role) of labor unions will have to undergo radical transformation by 2050; - How many jobs will be lost and how many will be created in this "augment movement"? - Unions have put the financial interest of the employees ahead of the productive interest of the organization; I do not see that cultural change occurring in the next 30 to 50 years; - This requires a new generation of unions or replacing their need through the development of social enterprise or cooperatives (where the unions are not needed). - ILO has its IOOth Anniversary in 2019, a great time to have them help the whole world re-think jobs and the role of labor unions; contact your country's ILO office and see if they are taking advantage of this great foresight moment or are they going to just do more of the same.